electron/electron/docs/tutorial/window-customization.md

 ### Limitations

-* You can not click through the transparent area.
+* You cannot click through the transparent area.
 See [#1335](https://github.com/electron/electron/issues/1335) for details.
 * Transparent windows are not resizable.
 Setting `resizable` to `true` may make a transparent window stop working on some platforms.